 No entry regardless of how cool will be allowed to enter after the deadline.
+There are no exceptions.
 If someone has made a valid attempt to enter before the deadline but have had technical issues (such as links being invalid), they will normally be allowed.

 How do I enter?

 There are three ways to enter a Scribe’s Contest, the one required will be made very clear in the announcement thread.